Skip Navigation

 After your visit

-• If you did not discuss after-visit care in person, a staff member will contact you by phone within 24 hours to review your after-visit summary and schedule any needed follow-up care.
+• If you did not discuss after-visit care during your appointment, a staff member will contact you by phone within 24 hours to review your after-visit summary and schedule any needed follow-up care.

 Helpful links